dmitryhusev/testingGist/README.md

 1. Go to this url: http://165.232.121.126:8080/job/gist_testing/ Jenkins service deployed in DigitalOcean
 2. Run job (the job itself is parametrized, specify number of treads and confirm).
 Github has its own limitation on parallel queries runs.
 Less than 4 should be fine
 3. Framework uses rerun failures mechanism in case of some tests are flaky, this parameter is also configurable, default value is 1
-4. We can run tests using markers: pytest -m "negative" to run negative test cases or pytest -m "not negative" to run positive test cases
+4. We can run tests using markers: pytest -m "negative" to run negative test cases or pytest -m "not negative" to run positive test cases.
+Use MARKER parameter to choose correct option
 5. To see results click on allure icon close to job link on the Jenkins job main page.
 It should look like this:

 ![alt allure](allure.png)